nasa/icarous/README.md

 Geofence can be uploaded from MAVProxy using the `geofence` command, e.g.,

 	geofence load Examples/InputData/geofence.xml

+(Optional: To automatically check that geofences are composed of "nice" polygons before uploading, download PolyCARP from https://github.com/nasa/PolyCARP.git and add the Python folder in this repository to the PYTHONPATH environment variable.)

 Once waypoints and geofence are uploaded, the mission can be started from MAVProxy as follows: